 Impacts on the aquatic environment have not been quantified as part of this assessment (rivers and lakes are included as areas within the biodiversity assessment, but river systems as a whole, and their associated ecology, are not explicitly assessed).
-However, it is clear from the WFD compliance assessment, which has concluded overall compliance of the Preferred Programme with the WFD, that impacts on the water environment are also minor.
-Therefore, it may be inferred that any impacts on NC associated with the rivers themselves will also be negligible or minor.
+However, it is clear from the Water Framework Directive compliance assessment, which has concluded overall compliance of the Preferred Programme with the WFD, that impacts on the water environment are also relatively minor.
+Therefore, it may be inferred any impacts on natural capital associated with the rivers themselves will also be negligible or minor.